Lean Residency Program

 • Conflict

-• Feedback vs. Judgement
+• Feedback vs. Judgment

 • Change Management